Why study this course

 - recognise the importance of lifelong learning and apply it to practice.

-Once you have qualified there are a number of different careers open to you.
+Once you have qualified there are a number of different career routes open to you.
 Everybody needs to undergo a period of vocational training whatever branch of dentistry they initially take up.
 Advice to help you make the appropriate choice is available from your tutor as well as other members of staff.

-- Specialist Dental Practice
+- Specialist/General Dental Practice

 - Community Dental Practice